pivotal/docs-tap/cloud-native-runtimes/how-to-guides/observability.hbs.md

 To configure logging with Fluent Bit for your Cloud Native Runtimes environment:

-1. VMware recommends that you add any integrations to the `ConfigMap` in both your Knative Serving and Knative Eventing namespaces.
+1. VMware recommends that you add any integrations to the `ConfigMap` in your Knative Serving namespace.
 Follow the logging configuration steps in the Fluent Bit documentation to create the `Namespace`, `ServiceAccount`, `Role`, `RoleBinding`, and `ConfigMap`.
 To view these steps, see [Installation](https://docs.fluentbit.io/manual/installation/kubernetes#installation) in the Fluent Bit documentation.

 1. If you are using TMC, vSphere with Tanzu, or Tanzu Kubernetes Cluster to manage your cloud native environment, create a role binding in the Kubernetes namespace